develinu/datagen-kuma/README.md

-# DataGen
+# DataGen-kuma
-DataGen is a library for generating test data.
+DataGen-kuma is a library for generating test data.
 It creates similar data with the same schema based on a Pandas DataFrame.

 # How It Works
-DataGen takes a DataFrame as input and generates random test data.
+DataGen-kuma takes a DataFrame as input and generates random test data.
 Internally, it generates statistical metrics for each data type to facilitate data generation.
 Using these metrics, it produces similar data appropriate for each data type.